Childhood Lead Exposure: MN Public Health Data Access – MN Dept. of Health

 Lead exposure is dangerous for young children

-Preventing early-life exposure to lead is important for life-long health.
+It is important to protect children and young people from lead exposure.
 Elevated blood lead levels (EBLLs) in young children are linked with adverse health effects, including learning problems, behavioral problems, and even death if exposures are very high.
 Children less than 6 years of age living in homes built before 1978 are most at risk for lead exposure.
 Younger children are at greater risk because their bodies absorb lead more easily and their brains are still developing.
+If you live in an older home or are concerned your child might be exposed to lead, talk to your doctor about testing your child’s blood for lead.

 Many houses built before 1978 have lead-based paint

 Lead-based paint is a common source of lead exposure.
-People can be exposed to lead by breathing paint dust or accidentally eating paint chips or other materials contaminated with lead.
-Young children frequently put their hands or other objects, which may be contaminated with lead, into their mouths.
+Dust from lead paint can get in people’s homes from friction surfaces like windows and doors or from surfaces with chipping and peeling paint.
+People can be exposed to lead by accidently eating lead dust, paint chips, or other materials contaminated with lead, or breathing lead dust from renovation or work.
+Young children frequently put their hands or objects which may be contaminated with lead dust into their mouths.

 Take steps to prevent lead exposure

-- Keep kids and pregnant women away from chipping or peeling paint.
+- Keep children and children’s furniture and cripbs away from chipping or peeling paint.

 What is being done about childhood lead exposure?